This primer is designed to prepare content creators to jump into the world of DITA.

 Reference topics provide supplemental or technical information on a product.
 You can use reference topics to provide information such as product dimensions, equipment lists, parts lists, required tools, or the functions of a product or service.

-Here’s an example of a reference topic used in a toaster user guide.
+Here’s an example of a reference topic used in a toaster manual:

 |Capacity||1 or 2 slices|

 |Output per hour||30 slices

 Below we have two models of toasters: the Classic Toaster™ and the Lightning Toaster™.
 The left column shows all the topics related to both toasters.
 The map for each toaster model includes only the relevant information so the reader doesn’t need to wade through unrelated content.

 DITA uses topic-based authoring to enable greater reuse opportunities.
 For example, these five publications share several reused topics:

 You can also reuse a specific topic element, such as a note.
 For example, if there is a standard disclaimer or warning that is used in all product manuals, you can write the warning once and reuse it in other documents.